 **The Master's Research Paper is not an entry level option

-- Students can enroll in the coursework option on either a full-time or part-time basis.
+Students can enroll in the coursework option on either a full-time or part-time basis.
 The full-time program is a one-year program.
 The part-time MMath coursework program is intended for completion in approximately 3 years, taking one course per term.

 - Students enrolling in the coursework option are not guaranteed financial support.
 However, some TA assignments may be available on a term by term basis.

 - The requirements for the Data Science specialization option are 8 one-term graduate courses, in addition to any remedial work.
 Remedial courses cannot be counted towards this number.

 - Students should take a minimum of 4 graduate courses in Computer Science.
 At least two of these courses should be at the 700 or 800 level, at least one of which must be at the 800 level.

 - A student may not have more than 4 courses from a single area to meet the degree requirements (see Areas Table (PDF))